shajeerkm/refarch-cloudnative-kubernetes/README.md

 ## Introduction

-This project provides a reference implementation for running a Cloud Native Mobile and Web Application using a Microservices architecture on a Kubernetes cluster.
+This project provides reference implementation for running a Cloud Native Mobile and Web Application using a Microservices architecture on a Kubernetes cluster.
 The logical architecture for this reference implementation is shown in the picture below.

    ![Application Architecture](static/imgs/app_architecture.png?raw=true)